 Team members: The people working in the Pienta lab are dedicating to understanding the ecology of cancer, how cancer metastasizes and developing new therapies for patients suffering from cancer.

 Emily Caruso: Emily is a research technician.
 She plays a key role in consenting patients to help the lab collect blood and bone marrow from patients who are helping us by donating biospecimens.
-She is analyzing methods to study disseminated tumor cellsis a Urology resident doing her research year in the Pienta laboratory.
-She is studying the biology of disseminated tumor cells and their relevance in prostate cancer patients.
+She is coordinating the Prostate Cancer Precision Medicine Center of Excellence database.

 Diane Reyes: Diane is a Nurse Practitioner who helps drive the Pienta lab translational research efforts.
 She also teams with Dr. Pienta to deliver the best possible care of our patients.